dustinvanbuskirk/runner-manual-install/README.md

 codefresh create token behind-the-firewall
 ```

-Not down the value.
+Note down the value.
 And export it as a variable

 ```
 export API_TOKEN=5d4005badbb93850c1db7dsg345fggdfgcd7f71c6a246666182d
 ```

-Create a namespace in your cluster that will holde the Codefresh runner and give it the privilages you want.
-The easiest way is to use the `default` namespace and give admin access to Codefresh
+Create a namespace in your cluster that will hold the Codefresh runner and give it the privilages you want.
+The easiest way is to use the `default` namespace and give admin access to Codefresh.

 ```
 kubectl create clusterrolebinding default-admin --clusterrole cluster-admin --serviceaccount=default:default